Which FIT files should I include for calibration?

 • dominated by stop time or strange recording behavior

-• extreme one-offs that do not represent how you usually travel
+• extreme one-offs that do not represent how you travel most of the time

 Decision rule